-- (i) all or a relevant part of a precinct determined in consultation with the Council of the City of Gold Coast - (ii) identification of the location of connections to network infrastructure, including transport, within the precinct - (iii) identification of land uses and development density - (iv) if required, a resolution to any constraints that may determine the extent of developable area or appropriate uses - (v) a resolution of the boundaries of centres, public open space and any identified sites for community infrastructure such as parks and schools
+- (i) all or a relevant part of a precinct determined in consultation with the City - (ii) identification of the location of connections to network infrastructure, including transport, within the precinct - (iii) identification of land uses and development density - (iv) if required, a resolution to any constraints that may determine the extent of developable area or appropriate uses - (v) a resolution of the boundaries of centres, public open space and any identified sites for community infrastructure such as parks and schools

-- (vi) a demonstration that the development proposal: - a. does not prejudice the ability for surrounding land to be developed in an orderly and efficient manner consistent with the vision, PDA-wide criteria and precinct provisions - b. is consistent with existing and approved development in the PDA preliminary approval area or adjoining areas - c. addresses additional requirements for development in the precinct - d. addresses other matters specified in an EDQ guideline.
+- (vi) a demonstration that the development proposal: - a. does not prejudice the ability for surrounding land to be developed in an orderly and efficient manner consistent with the vision, PDA-wide criteria and precinct provisions - b. is consistent with existing and approved development in the PDA preliminary approval area or adjoining areas - addresses additional requirements for development in the precinct - d. addresses other matters specified in an EDQ guideline.

-Applicants should discuss the use of a PDA preliminary approval with the Council of the City of Gold Coast in facilitation meetings.
+Applicants should discuss the use of a PDA preliminary approval with the City in facilitation meetings.
 The Council of the City of Gold Coast may request changes to a proposal relating to a PDA preliminary approval application.